 Oxford Encyclopedia of Theatre & Performance: Dance, opera, radio, film, television, and popular performance, including carnivals, circus, and public executions.
 Covers ancient Greek theatre to the latest developments in London, New York, Paris and around the globe.

-Penrose Library Catalog: Search for material in the Penrose Library, renew items and check the status of Summit requests.
+Penrose Library Catalog: Search for material in the Penrose Library, view your account, and check the status of Summit requests.

 Periodical Archive Online - Foundation Collection: An online archive of digitized, full-image journal articles from 215 titles offer unprecedented access to international, scholarly literature in the humanities and social sciences disciplines from 1802 to 2000.